Do you believe work is broken?

 - Do you want your work to be part of your life, but not your entire life?

 - Do you want to get paid for just being yourself?

 - Do you believe money isn’t the only measure of success?

 - Do you want to stop playing by someone else’s rules and write your own?

 It’s possible when you create work in alignment with your values, needs and abilities!

 We also created a Lifestyle Calculator, so you know exactly how much you need to work to financially sustain your ideal lifestyle.

 My name is Stephen Warley.
 I started Life Skills That Matter in 2016 to show you how work is changing as you know it and how you can change work to your advantage!

-I’ve been self-employed for the last 18 years.
+I’ve been working for myself since I was laid off on Election Day in 2000.
 I’m obsessed with researching and experimenting with alternative ways of working.
 Read my full story here.

-There are a whole bunch of different reasons why people consider working for themselves.
-Maybe you want to . . . .
+There are a whole bunch of different reasons why you might want to work for yourself.
+Maybe you want to: